JSTOR-Labs/plant-humanities/Banana.md

 <var data-image id="Banana, What's in a Name?" title="Banana Across Modern Languages" data-fit="contain" data-url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/docs/images/Banana_Languages.jpg" data-region=""></var>

 ### Bananas, the First GMO?
 Bananas are herbaceous plants, not trees, and while they resemble palms, they are not related.
 When the plant matures, it begins to form a large inflorescence, which produces both male and female flowers.
 As the inflorescence grows, a softball-size magenta bud (or _spathe_) forms at the end, weighing down the branched spadix.
 Petal-like bracts grow between the overlapping scales surrounding the bud.
-These fall away to reveal clusters of female (_pistillate_) flowers.
-Oblong fruit emerge from the base of the flowers.
+These fall away to reveal clusters of female (_pistillate_) flowers and oblong fruit emerge from the base of the flowers.
 While the spadix continues to grow and droops under the weight of the _spathe_ (the male bud), the tips of the fruit grow towards the sun, giving bananas their distinctive curved shape.
 <var data-scope="local" id="Q503"></var>
 <var data-primary="image"></var>
 <var data-image id="Banana Diagram" title="Parts of the Banana Plant" data-url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/docs/images/Banana_Plant_Parts.jpg" data-region=""></var>